 Virginia Spring Beauty, Eastern Spring Beauty

-Plants of the World Online lists 33 species in the Claytonia genus (as of 5-5-21 when I last updated this page).
-It is a member of the plant family Montiaceae with a total of 15 genera.
-Those numbers could change periodically as updates are made.
+As of 12-28-21 when this page was last updated, Plants of the World Online lists 33 species in the Claytonia genus.
+It is a member of the plant family Montiaceae with a total of 16 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

-I spotted a neat wildflower growing in the back southeast pasture on April 11 (2020).
+I spotted a neat wildflower growing in the back southeast pasture on April 11 in 2020.
 It was all by itself with several buds and one flower beginning to open.
 It was growing a few feet from the fence.

 I took several photos because I thought it was pretty neat.
 It had a pair of strange, thick grass-like leaves on the stem and I didn’t notice any basal leaves.

 I noticed a few pink stamens inside the flower which was also strange for them to be that color.